Lots of absolute toss is written about the first home buyer in Australia.

 Western Australia and Northern Territory are the two current exceptions.

-The FHOG and FHOB was great politics but poor house policy.
+The FHOG and FHOB was great politics but terrible house policy.

 Ditto to the current proposed scheme.